mpollmeier/scala-repl-pp/README.md

 ```bash
 srp --script test-main-withargs.sc --param first=Michael --param last=Pollmeier
 ```
+If your parameter value contains whitespace, just wrap it quotes so that your shell doesn't split it up, e.g. `--param "text=value with whitespace"`

-Note that on windows the parameters need to be triple-quoted:
+Note that on windows the parameters need to be triple-quoted in any case:
 `srp.bat --script test-main-withargs.sc --param """first=Michael""" --param """last=Pollmeier"""`

 ## Additional dependency resolvers and credentials
 Via `--repo` parameter on startup: